CanePlayz/PrimeNumbersReport/Readme.md

 ## What's next?

-There are no specific plans on my end.
+Currently, algorithm 1 will be skipped for numbers greater than 100000, because it will take over a minute to calculate.
+In the future, I might add the possibility to customize the maximum runtime that the algorithm is allowed to take.

 If you have any ideas, feel free to contribute via issue or pull requests.